 With her unique mix of candor, humor, and approachability, Osayi’s voice is sought after on subjects of culture discourse, food and drinks, global travel, and identity.
-She has two James Beard Awards in journalism and broadcast media, an arts and culture Webby, a journalism fellowship from UC Berkeley-11th Hour, among other celebrated residencies, writing awards, and industry honors.
+She has James Beard Awards in journalism and broadcast media, an arts and culture Webby, a journalism fellowship from UC Berkeley-11th Hour, among other celebrated residencies, writing awards, and industry honors.
+She has an MFA in writing from SCAD, and a BA from UCLA.

 Osayi is a storyteller because she believes we can imagine transformative futures when we better understand and honor our collective histories.
 Her multidisciplinary approach attracts brands that wish to have a meaningful, action-oriented, long-term impact with audiences.
 As a consultant and creative, she understands how expressions like food, language, music, and art are the outcomes of people whose experiences are shaped by where and how they live.
 Osayi brings a vital, energized approach to her craft that embraces, celebrates, and shifts the culture.